yuanzhongqiao/documind/README.md

 # Documind

-**`documind`** is an advanced document processing tool that leverages AI to extract structured data from PDFs.
+**`Documind`** is an advanced document processing tool that leverages AI to extract structured data from PDFs.
 It is built to handle PDF conversions, extract relevant information, and format results as specified by customizable schemas.

 ## **Features**